barbagroup/teaching-materials/git/00-GettingStarted.md

 to the files that are ready to be committed are stored.
 All files in the staging area are listed under "Changes to be committed:".
 We can see that `HelloWorld.py` has been added to this list.
-Suppose we decided that we actually do not want to commit this file, `git` also tells us how to remove it from the staging area: `(use "git rm --cached <file>..." to unstage)`.
+Suppose we decided that we actually do not want to commit this file, Git also tells us how to remove it from the staging area: `(use "git rm --cached <file>..." to unstage)`.
 But we don't want to do that right now.